tjper/teleport/design.md

 - Provide methods to start, stop, and fetch managed `Job` instances

 The `Job` type will be responsible for the following.
+- Provide unexported mechanisms to start and stop arbitrary commands.
+- Provide exported mechanisms to stream output to multiple clients concurrently.
 - Ensure thread safe access to attributes where necessary.
-- Ensure status reflects *command* state.
+- Ensure status reflects command state.
-- Provide unexported mechanisms to start and stop *command*.
-- Provide exported mechanisms to stream *output* to multiple clients concurrently.

 ##### Start, Stop, and Status

-The starting, stopping and monitoring of a `Job` instances *command* will be done mostly by utilizing the `os/exec` package.
+The starting, stopping and monitoring of a `Job` instances command will be done mostly by utilizing the `os/exec` package.

-In order to track *command* status, start (`os/exec.Cmd.Start()`) will be called and a goroutine will be launched to wait (`os/exec.Cmd.Wait()`) for *command* completion and record exit status.
+In order to track command status, start (`os/exec.Cmd.Start()`) will be called and a goroutine will be launched to wait (`os/exec.Cmd.Wait()`) for command completion and record exit status.

 ##### Streaming Output